-Green Cross Biotherapeutics' new state-of-the-art manufacturing facility is being constructed in the Saint-Laurent campus of Montreal Technoparc, an industrial park in Montreal.
+Green Cross Biotherapeutics’ state-of-the-art manufacturing facility was constructed in the Saint-Laurent campus of Montreal Technoparc, an industrial park in Montreal.

 The Saint-Laurent campus, a science park with more than 90 technology companies, facilitates the emergence of new companies.

-The campus currently has more than 5,620 employees, while GCBT will add 200 more jobs through the new facility that requires qualified engineers, scientists, microbiologists and other professionals for the production and distribution of products.
+The campus currently has more than 5,620 employees, while GCBT added 200 more jobs through the new facility that requires qualified engineers, scientists, microbiologists and other professionals for the production and distribution of products.

 Details of the IVIG and albumin manufacturing plant

-GCBT planned Project Oasis with an aim to expand its business to North America and Europe.
+GCBT planned Project Oasis to expand its business to North America and Europe.

-The new plant marks the beginning of Project Oasis and will become the key project by serving as a North American hub for the production and distribution of various therapeutic products from the company.
+The plant marks the beginning of Project Oasis and will become the leading project by serving as a North American hub for the production and distribution of various therapeutic products from the company.

-Conceptual design for the plant was completed in January 2015 and the basic design was ready by April 2015.
+Conceptual design for the plant was completed in January 2015 and the basic design was prepared by April 2015.

-The plant will have a gross floor area of 225,000ft² constructed on a 700,000ft² plot.
-The plant will be built in accordance with current US and Canadian good manufacturing practices (cGMP).
-It will be equipped with innovative and technologically advanced process equipment.
+The plant has a gross floor area of 225,000ft² constructed on a 700,000ft² plot.
+The plant is built under current US and Canadian good manufacturing practices (cGMP), equipped with innovative and technologically advanced process equipment.

-The plasma fractionation facility will have state-of-the-art filling and packaging areas to produce final bulk products for commercial use.
+The plasma fractionation facility features state-of-the-art filling and packaging areas to produce final bulk products for commercial use.

 Products at the new manufacturing plant